ADVERTISEMENT

 How to Treat Irritable Bowel Syndrome?

-Treatment of IBS focuses on relieving symptoms so that you can live as normally as possible.
+Treatment of IBS focuses on relieving symptoms so that one can live as normally as possible.
 Mild signs and symptoms are controlled by managing stress and making changes in the diet and lifestyle.
 Avoid foods that trigger symptoms, eat high-fiber foods, drink plenty of fluids, exercise regularly, get enough sleep, and avoid coffee, tea, and smoking.

-Your doctor might also advise avoiding
+the doctor might also advise avoiding

-1) Taking high gas foods.
+1) Taking high-gas foods.

 2) Gluten.